1robertslattery/psychopomp/README.md

 ## NOTES

 Custom color themes can be changed to your preference in chat .h/.cpp.
 This software will listen for ANY network connection enabled on your PC and may discover virtual machine guest connections, which will lead to errors.
-Bugs and bottlenecks are being worked out.
+There is a known issue with the QTcpSocket timeout() that may interfere with messages.
+It is being worked out.
 Psychopomp is shipped as-is without warranty.